ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Each intended use should be clearly described so a user of it can know what it means.

-* Each intended user should be distinct from others that are registered.
+* Each intended use should be distinct from others that are registered.

-* Point squatting id discouraged.
+* Point squatting is discouraged.

 The three columns for the registry are: